 We found that the state has sent some money to university-private partnerships under Scott's watch.
 But he hasn't done anything significant to create new programs like the the corridor council.

-The Florida High Tech Corridor Council (FHTCC) is an economic development initiative of the University of Central Florida (UCF), the University of South Florida (USF) and the University of Florida (UF).
-The mission of FHTCC is to grow high tech industry and innovation through research, workforce and marketing partnerships.
+The corridor council, launched in the 1990s, is an economic development initiative of the University of Central Florida, the University of South Florida and the University of Florida to grow high-tech industry and innovation through research, workforce and marketing partnerships.